-The Raikes Foundation makes grants in three core program areas: Education, Youth Homelessness, and Expanded Learning Opportunities.
+The Raikes Foundation makes grants in three core program areas: Education, Youth Homelessness, and Impact-Driven Philanthropy.
 We also make a limited number of community grants and grants for special projects.
 Proposals are by invitation only.
 We make the majority of our grants to organizations we have identified.
 We do not accept unsolicited proposals.

 To be eligible for a grant, applicants must be classified as tax-exempt under section 501(c)(3) of the Internal Revenue Code and as public charities under section 509(a)(1), (2) or (3) of the Code.
 Public organizations designated under section 170(c) of the Code are also eligible.
 The Raikes Foundation does not make grants to individuals or to organizations outside the United States.

 The Raikes Foundation does not fund: individuals; organizations that discriminate on the basis of age, race, national origin or citizenship, ethnicity, gender, disability, sexual orientation, political affiliation or religious belief; or religious purposes unless grant activities address the needs of the wider community without regard to religious beliefs.